Comment on page

 Further, contracts can be written to support external interactions.
-For example, an account located in Cyprus may call the mint function of a contract deployed in Paxos.
-The resulting token(s) minted by the contract call could be sent cross-chain to return to the Cyprus address that called the function.
+For example, an account located in Cyprus 1 may call the mint function of a contract deployed in Paxos 2.
+The resulting token(s) minted by the contract call could be sent cross-chain to return to the Cyprus 1 address that called the function.

 Atomicity is a key tenant of Quai's interoperability.
 An atomic process is one that either fully occurs or doesn't occur at all.
 Every transaction and contract interaction in Quai Network is atomic.

-This atomicity is maintained through a single rule surrounding chain progression and rollbacks, known as the Hierarchical Longest Chain Rule (HLCR).
-Under HLCR, subordinate sub networks must always move forward (and roll back) in strict coordination with dominant sub networks.
+This atomicity is maintained through the PoEM consensus mechanism.
+Under PoEM, subordinate sub networks must always move forward (and roll back) in strict coordination with and with respect to all other sub networks.
 Thus, all state transitions in Quai -- even ETXs -- are atomic, and will either be completed in all contexts, or, in the case of any rollback, not occur in any context.